fogbeam/JSDT/README.md

 You can have multiple copies of the Student user application running.

-To launch a single instance of the application:
+To launch a single instance of the user application:

 * Select the src/examples/browser/Student item from the Project menu on the left side of the IntelliJ IDEA window.